jcatrysse/jira2redmine_migration/README.md

 2. Call the plugin endpoint to create the dependent child field with the Jira value dependencies intact.

+When Jira projects expose divergent option lists for the same custom field, the transform phase now concatenates the unique values (including cascading parent/child pairs) into `proposed_default_value` so the eventual Redmine field is seeded with the combined set instead of an empty default.

 If the plugin is missing, the transform phase keeps cascading Jira fields in `MANUAL_INTERVENTION_REQUIRED` and the push preview reminds you to create them by hand.
 No additional configuration is required beyond enabling the extended